COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Churches can continue to open for communal worship, if safe to do so.

-Indoors, there should be no mingling beyond a household group, or a household and a related Support Bubble.
-Outdoors, this is extended to no more than six persons, or up to two households.
+Indoors, there should be no mingling beyond a group of six, or larger groups where everyone is from the same two households.
+Outdoors, this is extended to no more than 30 people.
 Support bubbles count as one household for these purposes.

 |Prayer and Bible study groups in church buildings||

-Prayer or Bible study groups must not take place in person unless restricted to household groups, together with any Support Bubble (if applicable).
-There should be no mingling of groups, and the number of household groups on the premises at one time must be subject to COVID-19 secure guidelines.
+Prayer or Bible study groups must not take place in person unless restricted to a group of six, or a larger group where everyone is from the same two households.
+There should be no mingling of groups, and the number of people on the premises at one time must be subject to COVID-19 secure guidelines.

 Prayer and Bible study as part of attendance at a normal worship service is unaffected.